BezPov/lpp-api-gateway/README.md

 ### Travis CI:

-DOCKER_PASSWORD  was created by encrypting the password (https://docs.travis-ci.com/user/encryption-keys#usage).
+Secrets  were created by encrypting using travis (https://docs.travis-ci.com/user/encryption-keys#usage).
+They must be created separately for each repository.

-travis encrypt DOCKER_PASSWORD="<your_password>" --add
+`travis encrypt DOCKER_PASSWORD="<your_password>" --add`

+`travis encrypt GOOGLE_INTEGRATION_PASSWORD="<your_password>" --add`

+`gpg -c ../google-travis-service-account.json` (encrypts the whole file with a passphrase)